Andrew van Doorn, Chief Executive

 She assumes various roles at HACT, working in research, business development, and facilitating connections.
 Meghan is particularly interested in improving the quality of service delivery to vulnerable populations, namely LGBT communities and asylum seekers.

-Marcelle Dopwell, Business Manager
+Marcelle Dopwell, Head of Business Operations

 Marcelle has worked for HACT since May 2009, starting in the role of Projects Support Officer.
 Having worked in content management in the Digital New Media field for 15 years, leaving BSkyB in 2006, she decided to change careers to the Public Sector.
 Marcelle also worked previously on projects with the London Development Agency and Southwark Council in Children Services.